Demystifying the Lagrangian of classical mechanics: Abstract

 \section{Abstract}

-The Lagrangian formulation of classical mechanics is extremely useful for a vast array of physics problems encountered in the undergraduate and graduate physics curriculum.
-Unfortunately, many treatments of this topic lack explanations of the most basic details that make Lagrangian mechanics so practical.
+The Lagrangian formulation of classical mechanics is widely applicable in solving a vast array of physics problems encountered in the undergraduate and graduate physics curriculum.
+Unfortunately, many treatments of the topic lack explanations of the most basic details that make Lagrangian mechanics so practical.
 In this paper, we detail the steps taken to arrive at the principle of stationary action, the Euler-Lagrange equations, and the Lagrangian of classical mechanics.
-These steps are: 1) the calculation of the minimal distance between two points in a plane, to introduce the variational principle and to derive the Euler-Lagrange equation; 2) a straightforward reformulation of Newton's second law in the form of Euler-Lagrange equations and formulation of the principle of stationary action; and 3) proving that Euler-Lagrange equations are independent of arbitrary coordinate transformations and motivating that this independence is desirable for classical mechanics.
-This paper is targeted toward the advanced undergraduate student who, like our own experiences, struggles with details which are not seen as crucial to the utilization of the tools developed by Lagrangian mechanics, and is especially frustrated by the question ``\textit{why} is the Lagrangian always kinetic minus potential energy?''
-We answer this question in a simple and approachable manner.
+These steps are: 1) we derive the Lagrange formalism purely mathematically from the problem of the minimal distance between two points in a plane, introducing the variational principle and deriving the Euler-Lagrange equation; 2) we transform Newton's second law into an Euler-Lagrange equation, proving that the Lagrangian is kinetic minus potential energy; 3) we explain why it is important to reformulate Newton's law.
+To do so, we prove that the Euler-Lagrange equation is astonishingly the same in any set of coordinates.
+We demonstrate that because of this feature the role that coordinates play in classical mechanics is much simpler and clearer in the Lagrangian as compared to the Newtonian formulation.
+This is important because the choice of coordinates is not relevant to physical reality, rather they are arbitrarily chosen to provide a convenient way of analyzing a physical system.